bee-ci-system/bee-ci/backend/README.md

 ### What can the access token be used for?

-The access token lets us to make requests to the API on a behalf of a user.
+The access token lets us make requests to the API on behalf of a user.

 For example, we can use it to access user's private repositories: